 Expenditure Authority Description Supports Program Healthcare-related costs for individuals who meet clinical and financial eligibility requirements for the Supports program.
-Children's Support Services Program (SED) Healthcare-related costs for children with a serious emotional disturbance who meet clinical and financial eligibility requirements for the Children's Supports services program.
-Children's Support Services Program (I/DD) Healthcare-related costs for children with intellectual/developmental disabilities who meet clinical and financial eligibility requirements for the Children's Supports services program.
+Children's Support Services Program (SED) Healthcare-related costs for children with a serious emotional disturbance who meet clinical and financial eligibility requirements for the Children's Supports Services Program.
+Children's Support Services Program (I/DD) Healthcare-related costs for children with intellectual/developmental disabilities who meet clinical and financial eligibility requirements for the Children's Supports Services Program.
 Community Care Program Healthcare-related costs for individuals who meet clinical and financial eligibility requirements for the Community Care program.

 Autism Spectrum Disorder Program Expenditures for pilot program services that are not otherwise covered under the Medicaid State plan for children who are Medicaid eligible and have been diagnosed with Autism Spectrum Disorder (ASD).
 New Jersey Home Visiting Program Expenditures to deliver evidence-based home visiting services in selected areas throughout the state.
 Managed Long Term Services and Supports (MLTSS) Program Expenditures for home and community-based services provided through a managed care delivery system to elderly and disabled individuals who meet clinical and financial eligibility requirements for the MLTSS program.
 217-Like Expansion Populations Expenditures for services to individuals in MLTSS and other HCBS programs, who do not qualify for Medicaid under the State Plan, but could (absent the 1115 demonstration) qualify under federal regulations at 42 CFR § 435.217 as part of a 1915(c) waiver.
 SUD Services in Institutions for Mental Disease Costs of State Plan services provided to individuals ages 21-64, who are patients in an Institution for Mental Disease (IMD) related to the treatment of a substance use disorder.
 Psychiatric Rehabilitation Services Costs of psychiatric rehabilitation services delivered in an Institution for Mental Disease related to the treatment of a mental health or substance use disorder.
 Office of Public Guardian (OPG) Pilot Program Healthcare-related costs up to 12 months for individuals under the guardianship of the OPG during an expedited eligibility determination period.
+Twelve-Month Continuous Eligibility Period Healthcare-related expenditures during a 12-month continuous eligibility period for otherwise ineligible adults for whom financial eligibility is determined using Modified Adjusted Gross Income (MAGI) based eligibility methods.
 Medically Indicated Meals Expenditures for medically indicated meals for individuals with gestational diabetes, as part of the proposed pilot program.
 Supportive Visitation Services Expenditures for Supportive Visitation Services for children in an out-of-home placement in the child welfare system.

 Certified Community Behavioral Health Centers Expenditures for behavioral health services not otherwise covered by the State Plan, delivered by a Certified Community Behavioral Health Center.
 Community Health Worker Pilot Program Expenditures to support the Community Health Worker pilot program.
 SUD PIP Expenditures to support the Substance Use Disorder Promoting Interoperability Program, including expansion to other (currently ineligible) behavioral health provider types.
 Pre-Release Inmate Services Expenditures to support pre-release behavioral health services for individuals who are incarcerated at correctional institutions.
-Regional Health Hubs Expenditures to support not otherwise matchable projects that promote high quality care and health outcomes for Medicaid beneficiaries.
+Regional Health Hubs Expenditures to support not otherwise matchable projects that promote high-quality care and health outcomes for Medicaid beneficiaries.